HomePage Path

 Castle Leod

-Castle LeodCastle Leod was originally a Pictish fort and in the 12th century the Norse Earls founded a stone keep on the site.
+Castle LeodCastle Leod was originally a Pictish fort and in the 12th century the Norse Earls possibly founded a stone keep on the site.
 In the early 17th century Sir Roderick Mackenzie absorbed the keep, in the construction of a L-plan tower house.
-Of five storeys, with a later block added in the re-entrant angle, to the accommodate a larger staircase and extra bedrooms.
-In the 19th century, east and north wings was added and the castle is still the seat of the Mackenzie earls of Cromartie.
-Visit pending.
-9 miles north-east is Foulis Castle and 14 miles south is Beaufort Castle.
+Of five storeys, with a later block added in the re-entrant angle to the accommodate a larger staircase and extra bedrooms.
+In the 19th century, east and north wings were added and the castle is still the seat of the Mackenzie earls of Cromartie.
+9 miles north-east is Foulis Castle and 14 miles south at Kiltarlity is Beaufort Castle.

 Street Map